-The above three themes serve to categorize or bring order to the Sacramento BHC boys and men of color work (see Sacramento Boys and Men of Color timeline).
-While the themes provide a structure for presenting this broad range of activities, the tie that binds all the activities together is BHC funding.
+The above three themes serve to categorize the Sacramento BHC boys and men of color work (see Sacramento Boys and Men of Color timeline) to clearly present a broad range of activities.
 The BHC initiative is entering its ninth year, and while there were many stakeholders interviewed and TCE funded case studies reviewed for this case story, due to the length of the initiative, the breadth of work that has occurred, and the resources allotted to create this document, it is probable that not all work directed toward improving the health outcomes for boys and men of color in Sacramento was addressed.
-Also, the literature about the disparities experienced by boys and men of color, focuses on Black or Latino boys and men of color and typically does not address the Asian and Pacific Islander communities.
-The "model minority stereotype" has led to these communities being overlooked or treated as the "Asian Pacific Islander or API" panethnicity.
-To tell the story of how all boys and men of color are disproportionately impacted by systems of oppression, there is a need for a disaggregation of the "API" data to account for the unique experiences of specified Asian and Pacific Islander groups.
+Also, the literature about the disparities experienced by boys and men of color, focuses on Black or Latino boys and men of color and typically does not address the Asian, Pacific Islander and Native or Indigenous communities.
+The "model minority stereotype" has led to communities being overlooked or treated as the "Asian Pacific Islander or API" panethnicity.
+To tell the story of how all boys and men of color are disproportionately affected by systems of oppression, there is a need for a disaggregation of "API" data and more nuanced data collection efforts to account for the unique experiences of specified Asian, Pacific Islander and Native groups.
 Additionally, this case story does not detail the important advancements being made by organizations not funded through the BHC initiative, nor does it include girls and women of color who are in equal need of having their story told.

-Sacramento BMoC Timeline 2009-2018
+Sacramento BMoC Timeline | 2009-2018